datacamp/courses-introduction-to-version-control-with-git/chapter1.md

     Added year to report title.
 ```

-Ignoring the `commit` line for a moment,
+The `commit` line displays a unique ID for the commit called a **hash**;
+we will explore these further in the next chapter.
-the other lines show who made the change,
+The other lines tell you who made the change,
 when,
-and what comment (called a **log message**) they wrote for the change.
+and what log message they wrote for the change.

+When you run `git log`,
+Git automatically uses a pager to show one screen of output at a time.
+Press the space bar to go down a page or the 'q' key to quit.

 <hr>